sap-tutorials/Tutorials/tutorials/hxe-aa-forecast-01/hxe-aa-forecast-01.md

 In order to complete the next steps, you will be using the XS CLI client which is locally installed with your SAP HANA 2.0, express edition instance.

-Therefore, you can run these commands on the server using a terminal console, or remotely using `PuTTY` for example.
+Therefore, you can run these commands directly from the server using a SSH client like `PuTTY` for example.

 If you running the commands remotely using `PuTTY`, make sure to switch to the `hxeadm` user: